karlsander/ersa/readme.md

 ### Fancy: Nexus with TypeScript

+Note: I wrote this example without trying it.
+Nexus does not work out of the box with Workers because it requires the fs module.

 [Nexus](https://nexusjs.org) is a TypeScript powered schema builder from the prisma team.
 Like the first example with `grapqhl.js`, it is code-first (and only).
 It is more convenient and fully featured and especially powerful when using TypeScript.

 ```js